 The safety elements of road infrastructure contributes to the reduction of road mortality by improving the driver's understanding and visibility of the road environment.
 Sharing the road involves respecting traffic rules that apply to each road user and fighting "infractionist" behaviour.
 To promote a local road safety policy, support for local authorities and the exchange of good practices between road managers must be strengthened.

-6. The intelligent vehicle
+6. The smart vehicle

 This topic aims to develop innovative technologies (driving aids, intelligent transport systems - ITS, autonomous vehicle) in the field of road safety with a view to a transition to gender diversity (autonomous vehicles and others) and the renewal of the vehicle fleet.
 It also consists in analysing the risks and benefits for the safety of all road users (analysis of risks and consequences on behaviour: loss of skills, drowsiness, distraction).
 New legal issues are also raised regarding the regulatory framework, driver liability, insurance model, personal data protection and potential threats related to cybercrime.